 This notification must be motivated (R71 (2) EPC).

 - 2 months whether the irregularity raised is minor or of a purely formal nature;

 This period benefits from theA121 EPC.

 This period may be extended to 6 months on request before the expiry of that period (R132 (2) EPC).

 Normally, no justification is required (Directives E-VIII 1.6).

-2) Limits of Discretion of the Examination Division
+Limits of the discretion of the Examining Division